 The district provides ongoing training to staff in effective reading practices.
 This includes how to meet the diverse needs of all learners.
 These trainings can vary from year to year based on the needs of the staff and curriculum implementation.
-Teacher Instruction Coaches are also available to help staff refine not only their literacy practice, but a variety of instructional strategies.
+Teacher Instructional Coaches are also available to help staff refine not only their literacy practice, but a variety of instructional strategies.

 All teachers receive training in how to use the program that the district chose as part of its core curriculum.
-The training includes how to conduct guided reading in small groups, instruct phonics, support vocabulary development, and use comprehension strategies for all elementary grade levels.
+The training includes how to support students in a flexible small group setting, instruct phonics, support vocabulary development, and use comprehension strategies for all elementary grade levels.
 Kindergarten and first grade teachers receive training in phonemic awareness.
-New staff receives a minimum of a half day of training.
-Additional support is available from fellow co-workers and Teaching and Learning Department staff.
+New staff receive a minimum of a half day of training.
+Additional support is available from co-workers and Teaching and Learning Department staff.
 Curriculum maps are available for teachers to guide their instruction.
 A Core Expectation Chart has been created by the District K-5 Literacy Team to provide staff with additional support on effective strategies.
-On-going staff development is provided as needed on site staff development days.
 There are also after school classes taught by highly qualified staff.

 Professional Learning Committees (PLCs) are continually working on improving their practices through a cycle of identifying an area of concern by reviewing student data, creating a plan of action based on research, and then evaluating the results of their plan.
 Through this process teams of teachers are working on their own professional development.
-The training for this process is offered to all new teachers on an annual basis after the initial district wide training in 2015-2016.
+The training for this process is offered to all new teachers on an annual basis.